Landkey RoadBarnstapleDevon, EX32 9LLTel: 01271 323443

 We are a dispensing practice, which means that we are authorised by NHS England to dispense prescribed items to our patients who live more than one mile away (as the crow flies) from a pharmacy/chemist.

 Our dispensary is conveniently located within the main surgery building.

 If you are a patient we dispense to then we are also, in certain circumstances, able to offer a delivery service where we can drop your medication off to you at home.
 Please ask our Dispensary team for more details.

 The dispensary is open Monday to Friday between 08:30 to 18:00.
 It is closed at weekends and on bank holidays.

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.

 To help us offer the appropriate advice, we need to you complete a pre travel questionnaire - you can either come into the surgery to collect one or print one from here and hand it into the surgery.
 We will check your records and then contact you to make you an appointment with the nursing team

 Pre travel questionnaire

-There is useful advice about what vaccinations are required on the following link http://www.fitfortravel.nhs.uk/home.aspx and we recommend that you look this up to find out as much information as possible yourself before you travel.
+There is useful advice about what vaccinations are required on the following link https://travelhealthpro.org.uk/countries and we recommend that you look this up to before you contact the surgery.

 It is important to make this initial appointment as early as possible - at least 8 weeks before you travel - as a second appointment will be required with the practice nurse to actually receive the vaccinations.
 Plus some vaccines have to be ordered as they are not a stock vaccine.
 Your second appointment or further appointments needs to be at least 2 weeks before you actually travel to allow the vaccines to work.